sharyalZ/Adaptive-Energy-Management-for-Smart-Grids-ADEMIS-/README.md

 </p>

 # Adaptive-Energy-Management-in-Smart-Grids(ADEMIS)
 ADaptive Energy Management in Smart Grids(ADEMIS) is an active smart numerical platform, which can handle issues arising in the grid.
 The system is developed to deploy the multi-agent systems in the field of smart grids.
-Current version of the system handles grid issues such as line congestion and energy mismatch of the balance responsible party(BRP).
-It is based on AMAL platform, which is based on JAVA and has been developed in Eclipse.
+Current version of the system handles grid issues such as line congestion, voltage limits violations, and energy mismatch of the balance responsible party(BRP).
+It is based on AMAK platform, which is based in JAVA and has been developed in Eclipse.
 For the power systems calculations, PowerFactory is used.
 A communication link has been set-up using Pyhton.
 In the future, other open source power calculations tools' compatibility will be tested.

 ## Required Softwares and Packages
 Software Package  | Version